DevGrow/devgrow.github.io/_posts/2011-04-15-the-psychology-of-success-part-2-belief.markdown

 Too many times have I seen friends and colleagues with high aspirations get shot down because of the supposed rareness of success in their respective industries, the volatile nature of the economy or a host of other ‘potential’ reasons.
 While I admit that many of them are probably not cut out to be famous athletes or business moguls, constantly hearing that they don’t have a chance at all kills any aspiration they might have to begin with.

 Belief in oneself plays a key role in motivating people to work harder at whatever they’re pursuing.
 For an entrepreneur, the idea that success may not be that far-fetched can often provide that extra push to actually succeeding.
 I often get asked, "how many Bill Gates' are out there for every person that tries and fails?" (substitute Bill for any other successful businessman) Well, if Bill Gates can do it, why can’t I?
 Or anyone else for that matter?
 The truth is that you can - anyone can - if they want it enough to do something about it.
-Googling [‘rags-to-riches’](http://www.google.com/search?hl=en&q=rags+to+riches&btnG=Google+Search&aq=f&oq=) is evidence enough that people can overcome some of the hardest situations to reach success.
+Googling[‘rags-to-riches’](http://www.google.com/search?hl=en&q=rags+to+riches&btnG=Google+Search&aq=f&oq=) is evidence enough that people can overcome some of the hardest situations to reach success.

 ### Well, if Bill Gates can do it, why can't I?
 Or anyone else for that matter?
 The truth is that you can - anyone can - if they want it enough to do something about it.

 It’s easy to argue that there are a lot of external factors that led to their success and in truth there probably were, however a big part of it was their confidence.
 They believed in themselves and used that motivation to push them to greater levels.
 It’s easy to fall into the realm of ‘wannabe’ entrepreneurs who spend their time talking things up and reading books but fall short when it comes time to act.
 They may end up stuck in the same story for years and years, unable to move forward because of a list of excuses.
 Whatever your excuse is, there is a way to get around it if you look hard enough.

 It’s important to realize that while not everyone is equal in intellect, skill set or financial situation, success for the greater part is something that should be attainable with enough hard work and dedication.
 Failure is a part of the journey - learn from your mistakes and move on.